audiophonics/Evo_Sabre/README.md

 This repository holds sources and methods for installing the specific hardware found in a EVO Sabre (second display, remote control) and some utilities in a fresh distribution for audio playback on raspberry pi.

 ## Currently supported :

+### No, this is not working on Volumio 3 yet.
+Please be patient.

 ### Volumio
 * Installation of OLED #2 Display
 * Installation of IR remote